The Burning Girls

-The Burning Girls is a British television miniseries based on the novel of the same name by C.J.
+The Burning Girls is a British psychological horror drama television miniseries based on the 2021 novel of the same name by C.J.
 Tudor, adapted by Hans Rosenfeldt and Camilla Ahlgren.
-Developed by Buccaneer Media for Paramount+, it stars Samantha Morton and Ruby Stokes.
-The series premiered on 19 October 2023.
+Developed by Buccaneer Media for Paramount+, it stars Samantha Morton and Ruby Stokes, and follows Reverend Jack Brooks (Morton) and her daughter, Flo (Stokes), as they move to Chapel Croft, a place that soon reveals the dark history of its community, where ancient superstitions and distrust of strangers are quite common.

+The Burning Girls had premiered on 19 October 2023 on Paramount+.
+The series received mixed reviews from critics.

 Synopsis

 A Reverend and her daughter arrive in the village of Chapel Croft looking for a new start following a sudden loss.
 However, the sleepy village may have secrets of its own.